therealsmat/portfolio/priv/posts/2023/05-01-metaprogramming-in-elixir.md

 ## Solution
 Ideally, we should be able to load multiple enums from the same namespace, assign them to a module attribute and prefix it with a sensible name.
 This should be done at compile time so that there is no runtime penalty and as long as it compiles, we're certain it works.
 This is where metaprogramming comes into the picture.
 In Elixir, we can achieve this with the help of macros.

-Modifying the previous example, we should have something like;
+Modifying the previous example, we should have something like:

 ```elixir
 def MyApp.ColorPalette do